apotterri/conjur-registry-proxy/README.md

 ![Add registry.tld as an insecure registry](./doc/images/docker_mac_config.png)

-Note: This does not actually make the registry insecure, because all the "insecure" (non-HTTTPS) traffic is happening inside your local machine.
+Note: This does not actually make the registry insecure, because all the "insecure" (non-HTTPS) traffic is happening inside your local machine.

 # Run